Observation of broadband super-absorption of electromagnetic waves through space-time symmetry breaking: Main

-Finally, to further explore the potential of the enhanced interference effects enabled by a TSI absorber, we investigate coherent absorption effects involving a primary input wave and a secondary control wave.
+Finally, to further explore the potential of the enhanced interference effects enabled by a TSI absorber, we investigate coherent absorption effects involving a primary input wave and a secondary control wave, similar to the approach theoretically demonstrated in Ref. \cite{mostafa2022coherently}, but for continuously broadband signals.
 Traditional coherent wave absorbers typically require two waves at the same frequency coming from opposite directions to achieve perfect absorption at distinct, isolated frequencies \cite{chong2010coherent, baranov2017coherent}.
 In such a configuration, the phase of the secondary wave controls the total reflection of the system through interference between partially reflected and transmitted fields at the desired frequency.
-In our configuration, instead, we consider incoming waves from only one side, with different frequencies, and we harness the frequency coupling/conversion enabled by temporal modulation to induce and engineer interference between reflected fields over a range of frequencies.
+In our configuration, instead, we consider incoming waves from only one side, with different frequencies, and we harness the frequency coupling/transitions enabled by the temporal modulation to induce and engineer the interference between reflected fields over a range of frequencies.
 In this way, the coherent coupling between a primary input wave (Beam-1) and a secondary control wave (Beam-2) could be used to control, all-optically, the absorption and anti-reflection response of the structure, with the goal, for example, of eliminating all reflections across the primary wave bandwidth.